hbashton/spotify-ripper/README.rst

       --pcm                 Saves a .pcm file with the raw PCM data instead of MP3 --mp4                 Rip songs to MP4/M4A format with Fraunhofer FDK AAC codec instead of MP3 --normalize           Normalize volume levels of tracks
+      -na, --normalized-ascii
-      -o, --overwrite       Overwrite existing MP3 files [Default=skip] --opus                Rip songs to Opus encoding instead of MP3 --playlist-m3u        create a m3u file when ripping a playlist
+                            Convert the file name to normalized ASCII with unicodedata.normalize (NFKD) -o, --overwrite       Overwrite existing MP3 files [Default=skip] --opus                Rip songs to Opus encoding instead of MP3 --playlist-m3u        create a m3u file when ripping a playlist